 - SMARTTLab: (Social Media Advanced Research, Teaching, and Training Lab

 The SMARTTLab is a new initiative at the UBC Graduate School of Journalism to examine how social media is transforming the way people communicate.
-The lab was founded by myself and Prof Callison to support research projects into how social media is creating a hybrid space for journalism production where the public is involved in producing, sharing and interpreting the news.
+The lab was founded by Alfred Hermida and Prof Callison to support research projects into how social media is creating a hybrid space for journalism production where the public is involved in producing, sharing and interpreting the news.
 It serves as a focal point for enhancing faculty research and teaching related to social media.
 It is funded by the Canadian Media Research Consortium.

 - First Nations and Facebook: Examining the role of social media in migration, community relations, and governance

 This study examines how social networking technologies, particularly Facebook, are being used by First Nations individuals and communities in Canada for social engagement, self-representation, and governance-related activities.
 First Nations have been intensively using media and information technologies since the early 1970s, and the increasing pervasiveness of Facebook builds on this sedimentation of use and experimentation with varied media.
 The research seeks to address an emerging gap in scholarly literature by considering the spread and multiple uses of Facebook in relation to new and ongoing shifts in demographics, urban migration, and varied aspects of community relations and governance within First Nations communities.

 - Social Journalism: How social media is changing the way we communicate